Kernix13/beginner-git-commands/ADVANCED_GIT.md

 <div align="right"><a href="#back-to-top" title="Table of Contents">Back to Top</a></div>

-### More on Merge conflicts
+### Another section on merge conflicts

-When a line in the same file were changed in the branch you are trying to merge and in master, then you will get a merge conflict with a message:
+When a line in the same file was changed in the branch you are trying to merge _AND_ in master, then you will get a merge conflict with a message:

 > CONFLICT (content): Merge conflict in file.ext
 > Automatic merge failed; fix conflicts then commit the result.